 Each year, 50,000 immigrant visas are made available through a Diversity Visa Lottery to natives of countries (typically a person’s country of birth) with low rates of immigration to the United States.

 The U.S. Department of State selects applications randomly from all qualified entries.
-The Department of State has a program tutorial video to assist in understanding the Diversity Immigrant Visa lottery process.

 When are applications accepted?

 Diversity Visa Lottery entries for the upcoming federal fiscal year can be submitted from Wednesday, October 4, 2023, at 12:00 noon, Eastern Daylight Time, and concludes on Tuesday, November 7, 2023, at 12:00 noon, Eastern Standard Time.

 Natives of the following countries are not eligible to apply for permanent resident status through the Diversity Visa Lottery: Bangladesh, Brazil, Canada, The People’s Republic of China (including mainland and Hong Kong-born), Colombia, Dominican Republic, El Salvador, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, Republic of Korea (South Korea), Venezuela, and Vietnam.
 Natives of Macau SAR and Taiwan are eligible.

 A lottery applicant must possess a valid and unexpired passport as well as either a high school diploma or two years of qualifying work experience within the past five years.

 Please note that spouses can each file a lottery application if they each meet the eligibility requirements independently.
 If one spouse is selected, both will be eligible for green cards, as will all of their minor children.